lrzozz256/lrzozz256/README.md

 ### Hi!👋, I am OzzyDev / @lrzozz256

 ## **About Me? ☕**
 <p>I am OzzyDev, I can make a website with html, css, and javascript code.
-I can also make code for jokes.</p>
+I also sometimes make sites for jokes.</p>

 ## **Github Statistics 📊**
 <p align="center">